rweald/rweald.github.com/source/_posts/2012-12-13-visualizing-geographic-connections-between-us-doctors.markdown

 I recently acquired access to the [DocGraph](http://strata.oreilly.com/2012/11/docgraph-open-social-doctor-data.html) data set on
 [MedStartr](http://www.medstartr.com/projects/93-phase-ii-next-level-doctor-social-graph).
-This data set contains a social network of U.S. doctors, with each connection in the social network represents a physician referring a patient to another physician.
+This data set contains a social network of U.S. doctors, with each connection representing a physician referring a patient to another physician.
 Given this new unique data I thought it would be interesting to investigate the geographic connections between doctors.
 What better way to start analyzing the data than to make a sexy visualization.